 The permanent Job Guarantee proposal (a hijacked version of Mr. Mosler’s 2010 7DIF ‘Transitional JG’ proposal) was yet another Big Lie from today’s #FAKEMMTers who are desperately trying to fool us into thinking that we have a jobs shortage problem (that we need the gov’t to create jobs)…

 The biggest lie was that their JG solved an actual problem (like Mr. Mosler’s JG that would have solved an actual jobs shortage problem which we had in 2010).
-The #FAKEMMTers, along with other MMT academic ‘scholars’ (who apparently forgot that they received degrees in economics, not politics) lie to you about ‘tens of millions’ of ‘involuntary unemployed’; or that ‘taxes don’t fund spending’; or that there is ‘no such thing as federal taxpayers’; or there is ‘no such thing as tax dollars on the federal level’; or push their nonsensical conspiracy theory that the Fed (and the Congress that the Fed is instructed by) are ‘intentionally targeting unemployment’.
-Just like those ‘lying’ ‘evil’ ‘neo-liberal’ ‘murderers-by-proxy’ that all #FAKEMMTers like to point their fingers at, the #FAKEMMTers constantly take advantage of their financially-ignorant choirs…
+MMT academic ‘scholars’ (who apparently forgot that they received degrees in economics, not politics) lie to you about ‘tens of millions’ of ‘involuntary unemployed’; or that ‘taxes don’t fund spending’; or that there is ‘no such thing as federal taxpayers’; or there is ‘no such thing as tax dollars on the federal level’; or push their nonsensical conspiracy theory that the Fed (and the Congress that the Fed is instructed by) are ‘intentionally targeting unemployment’.
+Just like those ‘lying’ ‘evil’ ‘neo-liberal’ ‘murderers-by-proxy’ that ‘prescription’ MMTers like to point their fingers at, these fake MMTers constantly take advantage of their financially-ignorant choirs…

-The Big #FAKEMMTer Lie is that, with their ‘JG’, you will be happy, doing an assigned ‘job’, getting a ‘guaranteed’ income, and PRESTO, all of your problems would be solved; PLUS, not to worry, all will be well everywhere, because a ‘buffer stock of employed’ gets our economy to ‘full employment’.
-However, the reality would be, while #FAKEMMTers are putting ‘full employment’ lipstick on an unemployment pig feasting on garbage inflation, YOU, while inside THEIR Job Gulag, are becoming a sharecropper, toiling away on a modern gov’t job plantation, scraping gum off sidewalks, watching the world go by, even faster than ever before (meaning you become more dependent, faster than ever before, on the future empty promises of #FAKEMMTers)…
+The Big Lie is that, with their ‘JG’, you will be happy, doing an assigned ‘job’, getting a ‘guaranteed’ income, and PRESTO, all of your problems would be solved; PLUS, not to worry, all will be well everywhere, because a ‘buffer stock of employed’ gets our economy to ‘full employment’.
+However, the reality would be, while these fake MMTers are putting ‘full employment’ lipstick on an unemployment pig, rolling in garbage inflation; YOU, while inside THEIR Job Gulag, are becoming a sharecropper, toiling away on a modern gov’t job plantation, scraping gum off sidewalks, watching the world go by, even faster than ever before (meaning you become more dependent, faster than ever before, on the future empty promises of fake MMTers)…

-The chance that #FAKEMMTers will get you happily employed into a ‘guaranteed’ job is about the same chance that the gov’t (or any other organization) can ‘guarantee’ that you will get into heaven.
-There’s an old saying, ‘God helps those who help themselves’ and I’m not just talking about America’s unemployed (or underemployed) helping themselves.
-I’m also talking about America’s employers helping themselves as well, with an initiative grounded in economic need and designed to get economic results (not one grounded in politics, designed to get votes)…
+The chance that you will be happily employed into a ‘guaranteed’ job is about the same chance that the gov’t (or any other organization) can ‘guarantee’ that you will get into heaven.
+There’s an old saying, ‘God helps those who help themselves’.
+I’m not just talking about America’s unemployed (or underemployed) helping themselves.
+I’m also talking about America’s employers getting to help themselves as well, with a gov’t initiative grounded in economic needs, like matching those 7M unemployed folks with those 7M unfilled job openings (designed to get results)—and not one grounded in politics (designed to get votes)…

 In July 2018, President Trump signed an executive order to prioritize and expand workforce development so that we can create and fill American jobs with American workers (or in other words, a White House initiative for a federal JOBS TRAINING program, or more specifically, ‘Training for the Jobs of Tomorrow’ to tackle the challenges technology poses to the workforce).